 Get started: In this project, you will use a potentiometer that can read analog values, rather than passing for some specific frequency.
 Also, there's an LED in the circuit which activates when the buzzer is on, and turns off when the buzzer is off.

-4. Automatic street lamp
+4. Automatic street light controller

 Overview: This is an amazing project using an Arduino and LED, which will automatically turn on when an LDR sensor detects darkness.